 - the number of individuals within a species, and

-- the genetic variety within the species.
+- the genetic variation within the species.

 Ways of Improving Biodiversity in Urban Landscapes

-It’s easier to provide support for these species even long after estuaries have been dredged and rivers straightened because of the pre-existing relationship with the land.
+It’s easier to support these species even long after estuaries have been dredged and rivers straightened because of the pre-existing relationship with the land.
 Since the native ecosystem still somehow lives on with its bones buried under concrete, it’s not difficult to bring those bones back to life and make them live again.

 Generally, the best way to support a habitat’s wildlife is by planting natives.
 This is so because bugs and birds have been naturally created to eat and use them.
-So, selecting plants that are location-appropriate is one of the fundamentals of good planting design.
+So, selecting location-appropriate plants is one of the fundamentals of good planting design.
 This does not mean that planting just natives will increase biodiversity and boost biodiversity to its fullest potential; however, it goes a long way toward impacting biodiversity.

 One needs to be aware of the number of species and the kinds of species that the ecosystem can support.
 It’s also important to know how many advantages a plant provides for the ecosystem.
 For instance, a tree ranking conducted by the University of Delaware discovered that native oaks offer support for over 500 different insect species.
 In contrast, Gingko, a common street tree, provides support for just three species.

-2. Provide Wildlife Pathways and Links Between Green Spaces.
+Provide Wildlife Pathways and Links Between Green Spaces.

-3. Pay Attention to Non-Native Predators
+Pay Attention to Non-Native Predators

-4. Make Use of Organic Maintenance Methods to Cut Back on Lawns
+Make Use of Organic Maintenance Methods to Cut Back on Lawns

-5. Make Use of Available Green Space Connections
+Make Use of Available Green Space Connections

-The importance of biodiversity cannot be overemphasized as our ecosystem needs it to survive.
+The importance of biodiversity cannot be overemphasised, as our ecosystem needs it to survive.
 It is up to us to ensure that we provide adequate support for these diverse species and a system for their survival even within our environment through our landscape designs.